-Custodian Depositary Receive local Provide advice/perspective on type of program, exchange or shares in market on which to list or quote. issuer's home Advise on ratio of depositary shares to ordinary shares. country.
-Appoint custodian.
-Confirm • File Form F-6 if Level one, 2 or 3 program. deposit of Review draft registration statement or offering memorandum, underlying depending on type of program to be established. shares.
-Coordinate with all partners to complete program implementation Hold shares steps on schedule. in custody for Coordinate with legal counsel on Deposit Agreement and the account securities law matters. of depositary • Prepare and issue certificates and/or direct registration statements. in the home • Announce DR program to market (brokers, traders, media, retail/ market. institutional investors via news releases and internet.
+- Provide advice/perspective on type of program, exchange or market on which to list or quote. - issuer's home Advise on ratio of depositary shares to ordinary shares. - Appoint custodian. - File Form F-6 if Level one, 2 or 3 program. - Review draft registration statement or offering memorandum, depending on type of program to be established. - Coordinate with all partners to complete program implementation steps on schedule. - Coordinate with legal counsel on Deposit Agreement and securities law matters. - Prepare and issue certificates and/or direct registration statements. - Announce DR program to market (brokers, traders, media, retail/ institutional investors via news releases and internet.